A PAID OPPORTUNITY FOR RETURNING CITIZENS invested

 Education through exposure

-Fellows participate in two months of HSJ training run by DC coaches.
+Fellows participate in two months of HSJ training focused on culinary arts, criminal justice system awareness, and social identity development.

 Fellows work at partnering food businesses and return to DC weekly for continued mentorship and support.